More Than $20 Billion Won by Serious Injury Attorneys in San Antonio, TX

 Orthopedic Injuries: Severe damage to joints and the musculoskeletal system can hamper someone’s mobility or make them unable to move without pain.
 This is as much a loss in quality of life as it is a loss of physical ability.

-Amputation: A limb or extremity may be crushed or traumatically amputated as a result of a traffic collision, heavy equipment malfunction, or other serious incident, leaving a person with limitations and chronic conditions like phantom limb pain.
+Amputation: A limb or extremity may be crushed or traumatically amputated as a result of a traffic collision, heavy equipment malfunction, or other serious incident, leaving a person with limitations and chronic conditions.

 Traumatic Brain Injuries: A sudden impact or blow to the head can cause damage to the brain, the command center of the body.
 These injuries can affect cognitive skills, speech, motor function, memory, and even personality.